CME information and disclosures

 - Before a diagnostic modality (e.g., laboratory study, imaging study, diagnostic criteria) can be used in clinical practice, it needs to be determined how well the modality can distinguish between individuals with the disease and individuals without the disease.

-- A test is compared to the two-by-two table. using a
+- A test is compared to the gold standard test using a two-by-two table.

 - A two-by-two table can be used to calculate a test's sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV).